yousefr84/websocket-test/README.markdown

 # Django WebSocket Learning Project

 This project is built for educational purposes to learn and implement **WebSocket** functionality using **Django Channels** alongside **Django REST Framework (DRF)**.
 The goal is to create a simple chat system where users can register, log in, and start a real-time chat session via WebSocket.
 Upon starting a chat, a unique group is created and stored in the database, and a welcome message like `hi <username> now is <current_time>` is sent to the user in real-time via WebSocket.
+Additionally, users can trigger a test message to be sent to the WebSocket group.

 ## Table of Contents
 - [Features](#features)